Utilizing 3D printers in the automotive industry

 „From the beginning, we had our mind set on machining.
 The moment a person has access to 3D printing, they have to completely change their way of reasoning and start thinking proactively.” - Luděk Rozmanitý

 What about the longevity of plastic products?
-The DeltiQ printer at Vibracoustic mainly prints with cheap, mechanically resistant PETG material.
+The DeltiQ printer at Vibracoustic mainly prints with low-cost, mechanically resistant PETG material.
 Printed stackers have now been used on the assembly line for two years in a row, and defects are rare and usually out of the operator's negligence rather than wear and tear.

 Another undeniable advantage of in-house 3D printing is when a replacement is needed.
 It is possible to optimize the size of the spare parts warehouse and further print ad-hoc on demand within a few hours.